-For the latest information on avian flu, measles, meningococcal disease, dengue and typhoid fever please refer to our Health page.
+For the latest information on health alerts overseas, please see our Health page.

 Recently a number of New Zealanders have been manipulated and defrauded by persons abroad professing romantic interest and marriage intentions over the internet.
 Awareness is the key.
 If you have not met someone personally, you should not respond to their requests for money (regardless of how desperate their circumstances appear).
 See more information here.

 Many countries require a passport to be valid for at least six months beyond your intended departure from the country.
 If you do not have 6 months validity on your passport, you may be stranded overseas as a result of being refused entry to a country, or offloaded at a transit point, and you will need to apply for an Emergency Travel Document or replacement passport in order to continue your travels.

 You should check with the Embassy of any country you are visiting or transiting through for passport validity requirements, visa requirements and any other requirements for entry.
 Make sure you have at least one clear page in your passport for immigration stamps.

 Take a copy of the personal details page of your passport with you and leave a copy at home with a trusted friend or family member.

 Information on obtaining a New Zealand passport may be found at the Department of Internal Affairs [external link].

 If you have had an Emergency Travel Document (ETD) issued by one of our embassies overseas, you should check with the Embassy of any country you are visiting or transiting through for entry requirements when travelling on an ETD.